RedisLabs/redislabs-docs/content/rs/databases/auto-tiering/quickstart.md

 1. Install Redis Enterprise Software or run it in a Docker container.
-1. Set up a Redis Enterprise Software cluster with Redis on Flash.
+1. Set up a Redis Enterprise Software cluster with Auto Tiering.
 1. Create a new database with Auto Tiering enabled.
 1. Connect to your new database.